erossini/BlazorMarkdownEditor/README.md

 This script is not included in the component but the component can detect if _Highlight.js_ is loaded.
 In this case, the Markdown Editor renders also the code in one of the supported languages.

-To enable this function, add the script to your project and then in the `index.html` add the following lines
+To enable this function, add the script in your project and then in the `index.html` add the following lines

 ```
 <link rel="stylesheet" href="/path/to/styles/default.min.css">
 <script src="/path/to/highlight.min.js"></script>
 ```

-### Known issue using Mermaid and Highlight.js
+### Known issue using mermaid and Highlight.js

 If both libraries are loaded in the _index.html_, the mermaid render will not work.